Kitbashery/Tween-Components-Integrations/README.md

 [Kinematic Character Controller](https://assetstore.unity.com/packages/tools/physics/kinematic-character-controller-99131)
 * Support for moving platforms using tween components.
 * Integrated with the example controller (you may need to adapt it to your own code).

+#
+The name Kitbashery & all associated images Copyright &copy; 2022 Kitbashery.
+All Rights Reserved.